thirdcake/learn-grav-ja/src/pages/08.advanced/02.performance-and-caching/index.md

 <!-- -->

+> [!Tip]
-!!!
-You can easily force the cache to clear by just touching/saving a configuration file.
+> You can easily force the cache to clear by just touching/saving a configuration file.

-#### Memcache Specific Options
+<h4 id="memcache-specific-options">Memcache に特有のオプション</h4>

 There are some extra configuration options that are required if you are connecting to a **memcache** server via the `memcache` driver option.
 These options should go under the `cache:` group in your `user/config/system.yaml`: